Mud (village): Geology

 It exhibits current bedding, ripple marks and burrows.
-These indicate that it originated from coastal sediments deposited in a wave-dominated barrier island system in the Tethy's Sea.
+These indicate that it originated from coastal sediments deposited in a wave-dominated barrier island system in the Tethys Sea.
 The sedimentary rock was transformed by metamorphosis into quartz during the tectonic collision.

 The quartz arenite rock strata were formed under high temperatures and/or pressures.
 Hence, body fossils did not survive.
 Only inchnofossils (i.e. fossil traces such as burrows and tracks), are found.
 The neighbouring formations, Pin (lower, i.e. older) and Lipak (upper, i.e. younger), have body fossils that are accurately dated.
-The trace fossils in the Mudh Formation and the dates of the neighbouring formations have been used to approximately date the Mudh Formation to the Early Devonian (419 - 393 mya).
+The trace fossils in the Mudh Formation and the dates of the neighbouring formations have been used to approximately date the Mudh Formation to the Early Devonian (419 – 393 mya).

 Demographics and amenities

 The population as of the 2011 Census was 213 (females: 113 (53%), males: 100 (47%)), with 45 households.
 The literacy rate among females is 54% and among males is 81%.
 The majority of the population are Scheduled Tribes comprising 96.2%, while Scheduled Castes comprise 1.88%.
 The language spoken in Spiti is Bhoti.

 Mud is a village in the Sagnam Gram Panchayat.
 A government primary and middle school caters to children of the village.
 The village has a branch post office.
 The nearest full-service sub post office including international speed post is located at Sagnam, a distance of 14 km.